ArshaFazlollahi/TSS-Clubs/README.md

 # ✅Progress

 Most of the app is done, the core organizing and admin features have been finished.
 Right now I'm working on improving the UI and optimizing the app.

+🗒️Note: This repository does not contain all files required to test this app, as some of them should remain private.
+The app will be accessible whenever it is released on the AppStore and Google Play.